melonproject-archive/documentation/chapters/fund.md

 #### Public Functions

-`function registerBatch(bytes4[] sig, address[] ofPolicies) public`
+`function registerBatch(bytes4[] sig, address[] _policies) public auth`

-This function requires equal length of both array parameters.
+This function requires that the caller is the `owner` or the current contract.
+This public function requires equal length of both array parameters.
 The function then iterates over the `sig` array calling the register() function, providing each function signature hash and the corresponding Policy contract address.
 &nbsp;

-`function register(bytes4 sig, address ofPolicy) public`
+`function register(bytes4 sig, address _policy) public auth`

-This function first ascertains whether the Policy being registered with the PolicyManager is to be executed as a pre- or post condition and then pushes the Policy with the corresponding signature hash on to the respective pre or post Policy array within the policies mapping.
+This function requires that the caller is the `owner` or the current contract.
+This public function first ascertains whether the Policy being registered with the PolicyManager is to be executed as a pre- or post condition and then pushes the Policy with the corresponding signature hash on to the respective pre or post Policy array within the policies mapping.
 Once a Policy is registered, the condition defined within the Policy will be the standard against which the policy-registered function's consequential state changes will be tested.
 If the state changes pass the policy test, the function will continue execution unhindered and the state changes, e.g. a trade and the respective changes to token allocation) will become final as part of a transaction in a mined block.
 If the state changes do not pass the policy test, the transaction will revert and no state change will be affected.
 &nbsp;

 `function getPoliciesBySig(bytes4 sig) public view returns (address[], address[])`